ivsgroup/boost_warnings_minimal_demo/README.md

 ### Explanation

-error_info_container has a protect destructor, which is not virtual.
+error_info_container has a protected destructor, which is not virtual:  this is legitimate.

-However, Visual Studio sees this as a bug, if you enable more warnings, like so (see CMakeLists.txt)
+However, Visual Studio sees this as a bug, if you enable more warnings, like below

 ```
 add_compile_options(/W3)
 add_compile_options(/we4265)
 ```

+(see CMakeLists.txt for a more complete example)

 ### A possible patch is shown below: